SAPID24/SAPID/README.md

 # Aggregately Diversified Sequential Recommendation

-This project is a PyTorch implementation of SAPID: Aggregately Diversified Sequential Recommendation.
+This project is a PyTorch implementation of IDSD: Diversified and Accurate Recommendations for the Series of Users

 ## Prerequisites